 Please be aware of scams targeting SMUD customers

-- Scammers contact a customer — sometimes from a phone number that appears to be SMUD’s customer service number — and threaten disconnection if a payment is not made immediately via a pre-paid debit card, often at a pay station such as CVS or Safeway stores (not authorized SMUD pay stations).
+- Scammers contact a customer — sometimes from a phone number that appears to be SMUD’s customer service number — and threaten disconnection if a payment is not made within 20-40 minutes via a pre-paid debit card, often at a pay station such as CVS or Safeway stores (not authorized SMUD pay stations).
 Some scammers have even asked for a cash payment to be made in person at a public location.

 - The scammer demands that the customer call back a non-SMUD number with payment details.